DevOps-Gilde/S1_Docs_AzureDevOps/01_SetupAzureDevops.md

 ## Sign in to Azure DevOps

 If you have already used Azure DevOps you can just use an existing organization and add a new project.

+> **Warning**
+> You only get a limited amount of free minutes per month to run pipelines.
+If you use an existing account **MAKE SURE** there are **ENOUGH FREE MINUTES LEFT**.
+If you are not sure create use a new account (Also a non-CapGemini email account is possible).

 The following steps describe a general way how you can navigate to an already existing organization or create a new one.
 If you know the name of your organization you can also directly jump to the management portal for Azure DevOps organizations that have the URL `https://dev.azure.com/<name of your organization>`:
 - Go to https://dev.azure.com/

   The picure below shows the initial screen.
 It states "Sign in" on the right-hand side if you are not yet signed in.